Janaki4/E-commerce_Mirrar/README.md

 DB folder having all the configurations of the database.
 Wrapper file having all the queries.
 Association file represents the relation between the models.
-Added DB schema design diagram in the project.
+Added DB schema design diagram in the project (name-> dbSchemaDesign).

 Left the .env file in the project itself for easily configure.